stefanomarangoni495/AML_project_StefanoMarangoni/README.md

----
-title: "Advanced Machine Learning project"
+# Advanced Machine Learning project
-author: "Stefano Marangoni"
-date: "September 2025"
----

-# Introduction

 The aim of the following work is to create a deep neural network, precisely a deep convolutional network, and compare its performance depending on the